Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The secondary sequence of iterates

+An exact multiplier can be obtained in some occasions using the {\em operative matrix} matrix at $X$ (cf. Lemma \ref{gt_lemma}).
+Using the operative matrix (of the growth transformation for either the first or the second primary barrier function), the next iterate our dynamical system generates can be obtained as

+A multiplier strategy can, for example, be obtained by either inverting $C$ and one way to ensure that $Y$ is a probability vector is to configure $\mathsf{C}$ small enough (but greater than $X \cdot CX$).

-The {\em multiplier} $Y$ of $X$ is a strategy Y in $\mathbb{Y}$ such that $CY = \bar{C}_X X$.
-Such a strategy can be obtained by either inverting $C$ or equivalently solving a linear feasibility program.
-Ariadne solves this linear program in every iteration and computes the empirical average of the sequence of multipliers as it is for this sequence that our fixed-point (and equilibrium) approximation bounds apply.
+In general, an exact multiplier is not always possible to obtain.
+Ariadne, thus, generates a sequence of approximate multipliers.
+Approximate multipliers are obtained by solving a pair of convex quadratic programs (see Lemma \ref{forever} and the succeeding discussion and derivation).
+Ariadne carries out this process in every iteration and computes the empirical average of the sequence of multipliers as it is for this sequence that our fixed-point (and equilibrium) approximation bounds apply.
+To obtain an approximate multiplier we rely on the inverse function theorem, as used in: